 Course Hills: This is a relatively easy course.
 The highest elevation is only 64 feet.
 There are no major hills and most hills are simply rollers that come and go quite easily.

-There will be five water stops on the course, two of which will also have Gatorade and one will have energy gel: Mile 2.5, 4.5, 6.7, 9.7, & 12.
-We know that sometimes nature calls at the when it’s least convenient, that’s why we’ve put portable toilets near the Mile 12 water stop.
+There will be four aid stations on the course, two of which will also have Gatorade and one will have energy gel.
+Locations are at miles 3.3, 6, 9 & 12.
+We know that sometimes nature calls at the when it’s least convenient, that’s why we’ve put portable toilets near the 3, 9 mile marks and Mile 12 water stop/start.

 The Harborside 5k starts and finishes at the same time and locations as the half marathon.
 It offers runners a beautiful loop course along the scenic Clipper City Rail Trail, a paved running path with views of rural fields and forests!
 The race starts at an industrial park in Newburyport (40 Parker Street) with the first mile on flat, wide, and easy roads through the park before heading out onto the trail.
 The finish is at Michael’s Harborside Restaurant, where you’ll be rewarded with spectacular views of the mighty Merrimack River and an awesome after-party (details below)!